 2. Don’t worry about exchange rates

-The Yen has never looked more attractive.
-But you have no plans to travel there so you decide not to stock up on Japanese Yen at the money changer.
-A few weeks later, a sudden promotion by Singapore Airlines has a flight to Tokyo going for only S$500!
-You grab that opportunity, but in the true spirit of Murphy’s Law, the exchange rate for Yen is now highly unfavourable.
+The Australian Dollar has never looked more attractive.
+But you have no plans to travel there so you decide not to stock up on Australian Dollars at the money changer.
+A few weeks later, an early bird promotion by Singapore Airlines has a flight to Melbourne going for only S$500!
+You grab that opportunity, but in the true spirit of Murphy’s Law, the exchange rate for AUD is now highly unfavourable.
 So much for saving money on the flight.
 That’s life.
 But it doesn’t have to be this way when you hold a multi-currency account.

 See a good exchange rate?
 Lock it and use it for your future travel.
 What’s more, if the currency you hold goes through unforeseen fluctuation, offset it by moving your balance to another currency at no cost or low cost depending on your bank.

 Money Changer Tips: You Don’t Have to Be a Math Genius to Read and Compute Rates